hexameron/RTCW-SP-linux/README.txt

 /**************************************************************
- 64bit safe, with bugfixes and experimental SMP.
-Requires SDL2.
+ 64bit safe, with bugfixes, SDL 1.2  and experimental SMP.
+	Use "cd src/unix && ./cons"

+ SMP Requires SDL 2.0 for window changes on some drivers:
+	Use "cd src/unix && ./cons -- sdl2"

 **************************************************************/

 Return to Castle Wolfenstein single player GPL source release